peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public System.Collections.Generic.IList HeaderFields { get; }

-Gets a snapshot of the header fields of this message, in the order in which they appear in the message.
-For each item in the list, the key is the header field's name (where any basic upper-case letters [U+0041 to U+005A] are converted to lower case) and the value is the header field's value.
+Gets a snapshot of the header fields of this message, in the order in hich they appear in the message.
+For each item in the list, the key is he header field's name (where any basic upper-case letters [U+0041 to +005A] are converted to lower case) and the value is the header field's alue.

 <b>Returns:</b>